Our Admissions Process

 - For more information about who we consider to be our ideal candidate, click here.

-Your next step in applying to the UNC School of Medicine is taking the MCAT and CASPer examinations.
-For more information on our MCAT and CASPer requirements, click here.
+Your next step in applying to the UNC School of Medicine is taking the MCAT exam.
+For more information on our MCAT requirements, click here.

 You should begin requesting your letters of recommendation in early spring, well in advance, of the AMCAS submission verification deadline in June.
-This will give your professors, advisors, and mentors enough time to compose and submit their letters (LORs from faculty should be on the educational institution’s letterhead).
-We begin our interviewing season in September, so to ensure that your applicant profile is complete by the time the season begins, our deadline for submission of letters to AMCAS is August 31.
+This will give your professors, advisors, and mentors enough time to compose and submit their letters.
+LORs from faculty and organizations must be on their letterhead and signed.
+We begin our interviewing season in September, so to ensure that your applicant profile is complete by the time the season begins, our deadline for submission of the required letters to AMCAS is August 31.
 However, we do understand that our timeline may not coincide with your school’s Pre-Health Committee, and that is fine.
 Just know, until your required letters are sent to AMCAS, your applicant profile will not be considered complete.
 The total number of letters, including the three optional, is five (5).
 All letters are to be submitted through the AMCAS Letter Service.
 Please remember that it is your responsibility to make sure that you designate the UNC School of Medicine as one of the schools to receive your letters.
 If you have questions about how to do this, please contact AMCAS directly or refer to the online AMCAS instruction manual.

 As you consider who to ask for a letter of recommendation, keep in mind that the purpose of these letters is to shed light on your character and ability.